spiral/docs/framework/memory.md

 You can implement your own version of `HippocampusInterface` using APC, XCache or even Memcache.

 ## Embedding Memory into Components
-Before you will embed `HippocampusInterface` into your component or service you must remember 3 basic rules:
+Before you will embed `HippocampusInterface` into your component or service:
 * Do not expect that stored data will always be in memory, it might dissapear at any moment.
 * Do not store any data related to user request, action or information.
-Memory is only for logic caching.
+Memory is only for logic caching
-* Do not feed this thing after midnight.